FIREYAUTO/Epoxy/README.md

-string.starts(a,b) --Returns if a starts with b string.ends(a,b) --Returns if a ends with b string.sub(a,b,c) --Returns the JS equivalent to String.substring(a,b,c) string.subs(a,b,c) --Returns the JS equivalent to String.sub(a,b,c) string.match(a,b) --Returns a pattern of a matching b string.reverse(a) --Returns the reverse of a string.lower(a) --Returns a but all lowercase
+string.starts(a,b) --Returns if a starts with b string.ends(a,b) --Returns if a ends with b string.sub(a,b,c) --Returns the JS equivalent to String.substring(a,b,c) string.subs(a,b,c) --Returns the JS equivalent to String.substr(a,b,c) string.match(a,b) --Returns a pattern of a matching b string.reverse(a) --Returns the reverse of a string.lower(a) --Returns a but all lowercase